Doing Research at MUSC

 The steps taken for recovery of the research mission following a major disaster will depend upon the nature of the event.
 In any event, laboratory directors should follow their communication plan to keep track of laboratory personnel.
 Chairs and division heads should communicate with faculty.

-- In the event of a hurricane involving a mandatory evacuation or similar event, the Associate Provost for Research will assess any damage for subsequent communication with faculty, lab personnel, directors of research support and administration offices and major research funding sources.
+- In the event of a hurricane involving a mandatory evacuation or similar event, the Vice President for Research will assess any damage for subsequent communication with faculty, lab personnel, directors of research support and administration offices and major research funding sources.